vshaxe/vscode-checkstyle/README.md

 vscode-checkstyle comes with JSON schemas for `checkstyle.json` and `checkstyle-excludes.json`, which will help you through autocomplete and documentation when editing both file types. e.g.:

 ![CheckstyleSchema](resources/CheckstyleSchema.gif)

+## Documentation

+See [Haxe-Checkstyle docs](http://haxecheckstyle.github.io/docs) or use JSON Schema tooltips for documentation on checks.

 ## TODO